+While we were excited about the safari and wildlife experience, one of the places we were looking forward to visiting was the David Sheldrick Wildlife trust – we were excited to see our foster ellie SATTAO, who was a poaching victim.
 I ignorantly thought hunting and hurting Elephants for Ivory was a thing of the past before our trip to Africa.
-While we were excited for the safari and wildlife experience, one of the places we were looking forward to visiting was the David Sheldrick Wildlife trust – we were excited to see our foster ellie SATTAO, who was a poaching victim.
-Their website is where I learnt about the plight of these gentle giants and how we can help in Protecting Elephants.
-The David Sheldrick Wildlife Trust operates the world’s most successful orphan elephant rescue.
-The rehabilitation program is located in Nairobi, Kenya and it is one of the pioneering conservation organisations for wildlife and habitat protection in East Africa.
+When we learned about the plight of these gentle giants and how we can help in Protecting Elephants, we knew we wanted to be involved.
+The David Sheldrick Wildlife Trust operates the world’s most successful orphan elephant rescue – rehabilitation program is located in Nairobi, Kenya and it is one of the pioneering conservation organizations for wildlife and habitat protection in East Africa.
 They have raised and successfully rehabilitated many wild species including Elephants, Rhinos and Giraffes.
 DSWT is currently run by Angela Sheldrick, the daughter of David and Daphne.

 What is Ivory anyway?

 Elephants use their tusks to tear up tree barks, they use them to aid foraging, digging soil and moving things out of the way.
 The tusks are just elongated incisors and are essentially no different from other teeth – that has an enamel lining.
 Ivory poaching for these tusks is the main reason that elephants have been so heavily hunted.
 Elephant ivory has been used in huge amounts to make billiards balls, piano keys, chess pieces and other curious.
 One of the key differences between African and Asian elephants is the tusks.
 All African elephants, male and female, have tusks whereas only some Asian males have tusks.
 These tusks never stop growing and hence there are some majestic mature elephants sporting big tusks.
 Poachers who are after the tusk, harm them, separate them from their families even kill them senselessly for this ivory.